mjl-p4/accelerated_io_tools/README.md

 <a0:string null, a1:string null... aN:string null, error:string null>
 [source_instance_id=0:*,1,0, chunk_no=0:*,1,0, line_no=0:*,CS,0]"
 ```
-The chunk size is passed as an argument and should match the lines per chunk used in the call to split().
+#### Parse parameters
+Must be specified in string form; see examples below
+ * `num_attributes=n`   required; n is a nonnegative integer value of the number of columns in the file
+ * `chunk_size=CS`  optional; CS is a nonnegative integer chunk size; must match the lines_per_chunk value used in split.
+Default is 1,000,000.
+ * `attribute_delimiter=d`  optional; d is a single character attribute that separates columns in the file, or escaped tab (\t), newline (\n) or space.
+Default is tab.
+ * `line_delimiter=l`  optional; n is single character that separates lines in the file, or escapted tab (\t), newline (\n) or space.
+Default is newline.
+ * `split_on_dimension=s` optional; s is either 0 or 1.
+If set to 1, the output schema will be single attribute and an extra dimension will be added along which columns are populated.
+Default is 0.
+See example below.

 The attribute "error" is always provided and populated with null, unless a particular line does not have the matching number of attributes:
 ```
 $ iquery -aq "store(parse(split('/tmp/testfile', 'lines_per_chunk=2'), 'num_attributes=3', 'chunk_size=2'), tmp)"
 {source_instance_id,chunk_no,line_no} a0,a1,a2,error